strazdinsg/rebus/backend/README.md

 ## OpenAPI file refresh

-Currently the refreshing of the OpenAPI file is done manually.
+Currently, the refreshing of the OpenAPI file is done manually.
 To do this, you need to:

 1. Start the backend
 2. Open the OpenAPI docs at `/openapi-docs`